 Lillie Harris is a composer, copyist, and engraver based in South-East London, who also has experience assisting music outreach workshops.
-Starting in July 2017, she is also the Technical Writer for Steinberg's new notation software Dorico.
+Since July 2017, she is also the Technical Writer for Steinberg's new notation software Dorico.

 Musical from a young age, she plays a number of instruments - including Piano (Grade 8, Distinction), Flute (Grade 8, Distinction), and Classical Guitar (Grade 6, Distinction).